dawikrol/Toss/README.md

 My first training project.
 Toss is shopping list that you can share with your friends.
 The main goals this project was:
 - understanding OOP in Python
 - using database in Python project
-- createing application in Python
+- creating application in Python

 ### Table of contents
 * [Technologies](#Technologies)